 Interestingly, a very recent study analyzed sequence data from a 240-kilobase (kb) region on chromosome 9p21 in 47 individuals using the Illumina GA platform.
 The authors compared the results of targeted sequencing with NGS to pilot data from the 1000 Genomes Project (characterized by a description of the location, allele frequency and local haplotype structure of approximately 15 million SNPs).
 The findings showed that the targeted sequencing provides high sensitivity for lower-frequency variants despite several gaps in sequence coverage which existed after the alignment to a reference genome.

 Furthermore, NGS has been used to detect rare variants in the gene encoding adiponectin.
 In this study, a combination of family-based linkage, whole-exome sequencing (by NGS), direct sequencing and association methods has been developed in order to efficiently identify rare variants associated with large effects in families from the Insulin Resistance Atherosclerosis Family Study.
 These results suggest that this approach could be advantageous in discovering novel genes influencing complex traits in a wide range of family studies.

 NGS AND OTHER CVDs

 The NGS technologies have also been applied in other cardiovascular diseases with complex traits, such as aortic aneurysm.
 Harakalova et al performed a pilot experiment designed to find an efficient method for the detection of rare genetic variants in regions of interest in large sample groups with aortic aneurysm using SOLiD platform.
 They discussed the challenges and limitations connected with this approach and showed that the high number of novel variants detected per pool can be limiting factors for successful variant prioritization and confirmation.
 Indeed, they discovered 681 coding variants, however, the majority of the detected candidate novel variants were false positives.

 Moreover, a very recent study using exome sequencing of 2 distantly affected relatives, efficiently and successfully identified a frameshift mutation in the SMAD3 gene as the cause of vascular disease in a family with arterial aneurysms and dissections inherited in an autosomal dominant pattern.
 Subsequent sequencing of families involving multiple members with thoracic aortic aneurysms and acute aortic dissections identified SMAD3 mutations in 2% of familial thoracic aortic aneurysms and dissections.

 Additionally, Sakai et al used two different technologies (re-sequencing array technology and NGS) to analyze eight genes associated with syndromic aortic aneurysms and/or dissections.
 They identified eighteen variants with both technologies and concluded that NGS was able to detect almost all types of mutations, but it requires improved informatics methods.

 Finally, NGS with the Illumina platform has been used to sequence genomic DNA in a nuclear family with a history of thrombophilia.
 Two hundred variants have been identified and compared with different groups of HapMap populations.
 This method has allowed the identification of multigenic risk for inherited thrombophilia and appropriate pharmacological therapy.

-Table summarizes the current application of NGS in cardiovascular disorders.
+Table 1 summarizes the current application of NGS in cardiovascular disorders.
 NGS technology promises to improve our understanding of the genetic architecture and the missing heritability of CVDs.

-Table 1 Next generation sequencing approaches in cardiovascular diseases
+Table 1 Next generation sequencing approaches in cardiovascular diseases.

 In the near future, NGS will revolutionize the genetic study of cardiovascular disease allowing unprecedented opportunities to detect mutations in disease-genes with high accuracy in a fast and cost-efficient manner in daily clinical practice.